 - Timing meals: Heartburn frequently occurs after a large meal.
 Hence you can have small, frequent meals timed throughout the day to prevent heartburn and hunger pangs.

-- Avoiding certain foods: Spicy foods, citrus fruits, fatty foods, pickles, and sauces may trigger heartburn.
+- Avoiding certain foods: Spicy foods, chocolates, citrus fruits, fatty foods, pickles, and sauces may trigger heartburn.
 You may identify and avoid such reflux-inducing foods during pregnancy.

 Lee adds, “I decided to stop indulging in fast food.
 I sought for alternative food as supper.
 This took me almost two months before my heartburn no longer affected me.”